s0md3v/roop/docs/aws-ami-install.md

-If you are tired of making GPU work, you can just an AWS instance with GPU.
+If you are tired of making GPU work, you can just use an AWS instance with GPU.
 AWS already provides AMI with NVIDIA driver installed.
 Here are high level steps:

 # AWS Marketplace.